Axelrod-Python/Axelrod/docs/tutorials/advanced/player_information.rst

 It is possible to determine what information players know about their matches.
 By default all known information is given.
-For example let us create a match with 5 turns between :code:`SteinAndRapoport` and :code:`Aternator`.
+For example let us create a match with 5 turns between :code:`SteinAndRapoport` and :code:`Alternator`.
 The latter of these two always defects on the last 2 turns::

     >>> import axelrod as axl